VIJAYADASS/Coursera/README.md

 In this exercise, use the form....of the loop to iterate over an array and to iterate over an object's own properties.
 # Webpage Content Update
 The aim of this exercise is to access the content of an element, specifically to use a button click to replace text.| Task 1: The example.com website | Task 2: Get h1 into a variable | Task 3: Code an array | Task 4: Write a click-handling function | Task 5: Add an event listener
-# HTML & CSS In Depth | Create and test a form
+# HTML & CSS In-Depth | Create and test a form
 Create a basic login form for the Little Lemon website. | The form will contain two fields: one for the username and another for the password. | Both fields are required fields and must have a minimum text length of | 2.
 The form will also contain a button to submit the form.
 # Create a complex form
 You’ll create a table booking form for the Little Lemon website.
 The form will contain four fields: email address, date of booking, number of people, and a checkbox to confirm agreement with the cancellation policy.
 The form will also have a submit button.